 Training and launch

-The Gospel to Every Home effort on Nov.
-12 trained and launched about 50 volunteers into areas around First Baptist Church Bowling Green, Forest Park Baptist Church, Jennings Creek Community Church and Living Hope Baptist Church – all to help the South Central Baptist Association continue sharing Christ with homes adopted through the GTEH initiative and reach new households in the growing area.
+On Nov.
+12, GTEH trained and launched about 50 volunteers into areas around First Baptist Church Bowling Green, Forest Park Baptist Church, Jennings Creek Community Church and Living Hope Baptist Church – all to help the South Central Baptist Association continue sharing Christ with homes adopted through the GTEH initiative and reach new households in the growing area.

 Linda Cooper and two other ladies knocked on 38 doors, encountering two Muslim households.

 “They were very, very receptive.
 They listened to everything we had to say.
 And then they they took our materials that we had,” said Cooper, who currently serves as the Kentucky Woman’s Missionary Union (WMU) president.

 Two other homes were less welcoming.
 One gentleman shut the door and another woman shooed Cooper’s partners away — but Cooper said both would be receiving the plan of salvation in their mailboxes.